-Instructions for Part 2.
-Tax Computation (Page 1 of Form 706)
+Part 2-Tax Computation (Page 1 of Form 706)

-In general, the estate tax is figured by applying the unified rates shown in Table A on page 4 to the total of transfers both during life and at death, and then subtracting the gift taxes.
+In general, the estate tax is figured by applying the unified rates shown in Table A on this page to the total of transfers both during life and at death, and then subtracting the gift taxes.

 Note.
-You must complete the Tax Computation.
+You must complete Part 2-Tax Computation.

-If you elected alternate valuation on line 1, Part 3, Elections by the Executor, enter the amount you entered in the "Alternate value" column of item 12 of Part 5, Recapitulation.
+If you elected alternate valuation on line 1, Part 3-Elections by the Executor, enter the amount you entered in the "Alternate value" column of item 12 of Part 5-Recapitulation.
 Otherwise, enter the amount from the "Value at date of death" column.